Vermont Retirement Planners, LLC

 Common Wellness Program Offerings

-Some of the most common employer wellness offerings include smoking cessation, physical activity, mental health, health club membership, and nutrition.2
+Some of the more common employer wellness offerings include smoking cessation, physical activity, mental health, health club membership, and nutrition.4

 A Bonus